yudai2929/asciiart/README.md

 The `asciiart` package is a Go library for generating ASCII art from images.

+## What is ASCII art?

+ASCII art is a form of artistic expression where images are created using only the characters from the ASCII standard, which includes letters, numbers, and symbols.
+Originating in the early days of computing, it transforms plain text into visual designs, ranging from simple line art to complex compositions.
+ASCII art remains popular for its unique aesthetic and is used in various digital platforms and software environments to add creativity and visual interest.

 ## Features

 - Supports JPEG and PNG image formats.